Rush Limbaugh behind the Golden EIB microphone, relentlessly pursuing the truth, unstoppably pursuing the truth.

 And it looks like with Romney's ad, those are the people he's siding with.

-Now you would never know it's a Romney ad.
+Now, you would never know it's a Romney ad.

-And it's gonna end up being counterproductive.
+And it's going to end up being counterproductive.

-And we'll get to it in a moment, but first I want to stick with the phones and get to some of these uh great people been hanging on for a while.
+But first, I want to stick with the phones and get to some of these great people who have been hanging on for a while.

 We go to Mary in Cincinnati.

-Thank you for waiting, and welcome to the program.
+Thank you for waiting and welcome to the program.

 Thank you, Rush.